Birtamod Municipality: Industry and agriculture

 Because of the fertile soil, the land around Birtamod is well suited for agriculture.
 Rice, wheat, mustard and tea are some of the crops that are grown seasonally.
 Rice and Wheat is cultivated during the monsoon season when there is abundant rainfall, and harvested during the dry winter months.
 Several large tea estates and processing factories are located just east of Birtamod.
 Giri Bandhu Tea Estate (गिरी बन्धु चिया बगान), New Giri Bandhu and Sons Tea Estate, and Buttabari Tea Processing are the major ones.
 Apart from agriculture the industrial trends are growing.
 Various cement factories are present to fulfill local requirement of cements at small scale production capacity.

 The revolution of information technology in Nepal has effects in Birtamod.
 The establishment of an IT industry in Birtamod take more effective in Human Resource in Birtamod for outsourcing business.

-Bitamod has a shopping mall called Hanuman Central.

-Lot of new ecommerce delivery companies are now delivering products to local residents too along with supporting local retailers.
-Most prominent one is sanohaat.com.

 Business

 Birtamod got its business identity as trading hub with the passage of Mahendra Highway and Mechi Highway.
 Production of hills started being collected and distributed from Birtamod.
 In the similar fashion, imported products started being sent to hills via Birtamod.
 Shorty, after being a trading hub, manufacturing activities started at about Birtamod.
 Alongside, started the rise of service sectors.
 One can get almost everything at retail and wholesale market of Birtamod that is imported into Nepal.
 Major products manufactured about Birtamod are: Steel, Cement, Ply, Concrete blocks, Plastic Pipes, Tea, Bricks, alike.
 Major services available at Birtamod are: School and College Education, Accounting, Business Consultation, Audit, Banking, Transportation, etc.

+Television channel Buryodaya TV (सुर्योदय) is based in Birtamod.
+It was established in 2016.
+It broadcasts Local Programs, News and Music.
+It also broadcasts a Talk Show.